Simone Padoin

 Simone Padoin ([siˈmoːne padoˈin]; born 18 March 1984) is an Italian former professional footballer who played as a wingback or midfielder.

 After starting out in the Atalanta youth side, he later also represented Vicenza, before returning to Atalanta to play for the senior side in 2007.
 He then transferred to Juventus in January 2012, where he remained until 2016, winning five consecutive Serie A titles with the club, among other trophies.
-In July 2016 he moved to Cagliari Calcio.
+In July 2016, he moved to Cagliari.
 He joined Ascoli in 2019.

 Club career

 Vicenza and Atalanta

-A product of Atalanta's fruitful youth academy, Simone joined Vicenza from Atalanta in a co-ownership deal in 2003 which became full-ownership one year later.
+A product of Atalanta's fruitful youth academy, Simone joined Vicenza from Atalanta in a co-ownership deal in 2003, which became full-ownership one year later.